ninewise/dissertation/rebuttal.md

 ## Wesley De Neve

->  1. [General] The dissertation still contains a number of typos.
->     A careful, final proofread may help in minimizing these
->     imperfections.

-TODO

 >  2. [General] In the different conclusions sections (e.g., Section
 >     2.4), it may be good to better emphasize the robustness
 >     (generalization) aspect of the UMGAP pipeline, and where